Fabiola-I/Smart-parking-Rwanda-/README.md

 # THE PROJECT I WORKED ON
 ##
-**1.Traffic light controller**(Itwararike device):This is for aid visual impared and unfamilliar with traffic individual to navigate through the zebra crossing safe
+**1.Traffic light controller**(Itwararike device): This is for aiding the visually impaired and those unfamiliar with traffic to navigate through the zebra crossing safely

-**2.Smart agrilture system:** this is an  IoT-based smart agriculture system to optimize water usage, improve crop yield, and provide valuable insights to farmers.
+**2.Smart agriculture system:** This is an  IoT-based smart agriculture system to optimize water usage, improve crop yield, and provide valuable insights to farmers.

 **3.Smart parking system:** Our solution involves designing and implementing an IoT and embedded system device that accurately tracks parking space occupancy,